|A miniature house M picked up in Itaewon|

 Anyway, on to more fun and exciting things.

 Monday the 10th was a trip to Open Care, a shop that provides personal training, bike repairs, and general athletic gear.

-Our goal for our trip was to pick up some new shoes for Michael.
-His poor footsies needed new shoes, as PT and being a busybody like he is has completely worn his old shoes down.
+Our goal for our trip was to pick up some new shoes for M. His poor footsies needed new shoes, as PT and being a busybody like he is has completely worn his old shoes down.

 While we were there, we talked with the GM of the store who was able to tell us a lot about triathlon and biking events available in Kore.
 I also practiced a little bit of my Korean with her, which was awesome.
 I've noticed that every time I remember the Korean name of something (like mandu 만도 for dumplings, for example), the Korean people in my life get incredibly excited.
 It makes me smile to see how happy they are that I'm trying to learn Korean and live the culture.
 When I asked L (our realtor) about it, she explained that it's because not a lot of Americans show much interest in the language or culture.